AnClark/faust-vst/README.md

 capabilities.
 Faust sources that have been developed for faust-lv2 should just take a recompile to make them work in exactly the same way in any VST host.

-At present, faust-vst has been tested and is known to work on Linux and Mac OS
-X. Support for Windows should be a piece of cake, though, and will hopefully be added in the near future.
-Also note that on any supported platform, the faustvst.cpp architecture always produces *native* VST plugins which should be usable as is with any native VST host, and do *not* require any special VST "bridges" (such as the Wine-based bridges commonly used to run Windows VSTs on Linux).
-To improve cross-platform compatibility, faustvst.cpp doesn't include any GUI code either; it completely relies on the VST host for rendering control GUIs.
-If you want prettier GUIs then you'll have to program them yourself.
+At present, faust-vst has been tested and is known to work on recent Linux and Mac OS X versions.
+Support for Windows should be a piece of cake, though, and will hopefully be added in the near future.
+To improve cross-platform compatibility, faustvst.cpp doesn't include any GUI code; it completely relies on the VST host for rendering control GUIs.
+This keeps things simple, but it also means that if you want prettier GUIs then you'll have to code them yourself.
 Also, support for Faust's external OSC and HTTPD control facilities is still on the TODO list at this time.

+The architecture has been given some fairly thorough testing using various open-source and commercial DAWs on both Linux and Mac OS X, among them Ardour3, Bitwig, Qtractor, Reaper and Tracktion.
+It appears to work fine with each of these, but if you notice any bugs then please head over to
+<https://bitbucket.org/agraef/faust-vst> and report them there.

 Prerequisites
 -------------